ScienceParkStudyGroup/2019-03-07-rnaseq-workshop/pages/07-data-exploration-ideal-marc.md

 - "How can I analyze the counts obtained from the DESeq2 analysis?"
 objectives:
 - "Understand the model used by DESeq2 to compute differential expression"
-- "Understand the different units for counts (TPM etc.)
+- "Understand the different units for counts (TPM etc.)"
 - "Correlate samples based on counts."
 - "Understand the experimental factor from which to compute differential expression"
 keypoints:
-- ""
-- "Raw counts, normalized counts, TPM "
+- "Raw counts, normalized counts, TPM"
+- "p-value and false discovery rate"
+- "log fold change"
+- "MA plot, Volcanot plot"
 ---
+# Download files
+If you haven't managed to get the files, download them here:

 # Data exploration and analysis using the ideal
 For each panel, you can select the following button to get help: <br/>